NordicSemiconductor/IOS-nRF-Mesh-Library/Documentation/GETTING_STARTED.md

 ### Sending messages

 The manager's API contains number of methods for sending mesh messages, which can be divided into 3 groups.
 First group allows to send `ConfigMessages` to a **Configuration Server** on a remote or local Node.
-Configuration messages are always signed using the device key and must be sent to a Unicase Address of the Primary Element of a Node.
+Configuration messages are always signed using the device key and must be sent to a Unicast Address of the Primary Element of a Node.
 Second group allows to send other messages from any local Element to any remote or local Element, or a group or virtual address.
 These messages are signed using Application Key and will be delivered to all models on the Element with target Unicast Address or subscribed to the target group or virtual address, that have this Application Key bound.
 You may not send `ConfigMessages` using this set of methods.
 The third group, which contains just a single method `publish(_:fromModel:withTtl)` can be used to send publication from the local model.

 Remember, that only the Nodes that know the Network Key with which a message is sent may relay the message.
 It is for example not possible to send a message over a Proxy connection signed with a Network Key not known to this Proxy Node.